ihmeuw/ihme-python-course/docs/numpy.rst

 Stage 4: Selection Within Arrays
 --------------------------------
+Goals: Select using arrays of indices or truth values.

 Comparison Operators
 ^^^^^^^^^^^^^^^^^^^^
 Just as +, -, ``*``, and / operate on arrays, so do logical operators